-Two 1000- or 2000-level core courses in student's Bachelor's Major program, excluding the courses listed in 1. and 2. above.
+Two 1000- or 2000-level core courses in student's Bachelor's Major program, excluding the courses listed above.

 Students who fulfill the eligibility requirements compete for a limited number of available spaces.
 Selection is based on academic performance.

-To be considered for the field placement courses Geography 4290 and 4919, the students for the Diploma in Geographic Information Sciences will normally have completed at least seven courses required for the program, with an overall average of 65%.
+To be considered for Geography 4290 and 4919, the students for the Diploma in Geographic Information Sciences will normally have completed at least 21 credit hours required for the program, with an overall average of 65%.